 Keely New

-I’m a second-year PhD student in the department of linguistics at MIT.
-I’m interested in syntax and semantics, and my work has drawn primarily from fieldwork on colloquial Burmese.
 Before coming to the US, I received my BA and MA in English Language and Linguistics at the National University of Singapore.
-I was also a research asssistant at the NUS Syntax/Semantics Lab led by PI Michael Yoshitaka Erlewine.
+I was also a research assistant at the NUS Syntax/Semantics Lab led by PI Michael Yoshitaka Erlewine.
+Outside of linguistics, I don’t enjoy climbing, hiking nor running.

 knew(at)mit.edu; curriculum vitae